 Grades are based on the following percentages: My evaluation of your presentation (50%), My evaluation of your written agenda (30%), peer evaluations (10%), class evaluations (10%).

-This course provides the opportunity for you to critically examine your desired career choice through textual research and qualitative fieldwork interviews with people in your chosen area.
-You should submit a brief proposal (2-3 pages) during the third session of the quarter.
-Your proposal should clearly state what you intend to do, summarize your data sources, and present a general timeline for completion.
+This course provides the opportunity for you to critically examine your desired career choice through textual research and qualitative fieldwork (e.g., interviews with people in your chosen area and observation).
+You should submit a brief proposal (2-3 pages) during the third session of the quarter (June 26).
+Your proposal should clearly state what you intend to do, what your sources and data are, and general timeline for completion.
 This should be written in the form of an essay, not written as an outline.
-I will meet with students during sessions 5 and 6 to discuss proposals.
+I will meet with each student during sessions 4 and 5 to discuss proposals.

-This paper will be graded in two parts: proposal = 5% and final paper = 35%.
+This project will be graded in two parts: proposal = 5% and final paper = 35%.

-All papers should be typed, double-spaced throughout the entire essay, and use a consistent style (e.g., MLA, APA, etc.).
+All papers must be typed, double-spaced throughout the entire essay, and use a consistent style (e.g., Chicago, MLA, or APA).
 Use one-inch margins and 12-point font.
-I do not accept electronic copies of student work.
-See the syllabus addendum (available in the folder that contains pdfs for this class) for a description of my grading policies and expectations as well as further details on written assignments.
+Please include a title page that contains your name, the date, the assignment, and any other information you feel compelled to include.
+I do not accept electronic copies.
+Never slide papers under my door and never leave papers on the file cabinets next to my office.
+Always hand papers to me or leave them in my mailbox.
+Also, see the syllabus addendum (available in the folder that contains pdfs for this class) for a description of my grading policies and expectations as well as further details about written assignments.

-All assignments are due on assigned days and in class.
-There will be NO MAKE-UPS.
-Documented illness or documented emergencies are the only exception to this policy.
-Changes in work schedules, personal celebrations (e.g., birthdays), assignments due in other classes, car problems/EL congestion, etc. are NOT considered to be legitimate reasons for missing deadlines or class meetings.
-If you have an excused absence (documented medical illness, legal emergency, or official university business only) for a class session when you would turn in a paper then you can submit the paper on the next date you attend class.
-If you miss a quiz, and your absence is excused, contact me to make arrangements to make up the quiz.
-(Note: If you will be missing a class because of a religious holiday, let me know in writing at least two weeks before the holiday so we can make arrangements to make up missed work.)
+All assignments are due on assigned days.
+There will be NO MAKE UPS.
+Documented illnesses or documented emergencies are the only exception to this policy.
+Changes in work schedules, personal celebrations (e.g., birthdays), or vacations are NOT considered to be legitimate reasons for missing assignment deadlines or class meetings.
+If you miss a quiz and have documentation for your absence then you will take the quiz on the next date you attend class.
+Similarly, if you have an excused absence for a class session when you would turn in a paper then you can give me the paper on the next date you attend class.

-Students with disabilities should provide documentation from the Center for Students with Disabilities (CSD) #370, Student Center, LPC or call (773) 325-1677.
+Students with disabilities should provide me with documentation from the Office of Students with Disabilities.

 I have often found that plagiarism becomes tempting if students are feeling pressured.
 Remember, when in doubt quote.
-If you are quoting someone else in your presentation, you need to clearly identify the information as a quote and the source.
-Similarly, when paraphrasing, you should clearly identify your source.
-If you are quoting somebody directly in your paper then you need to list the information within quotation marks and cite a page number.
+If you are quoting somebody directly then you need to list the information within quotation marks and cite a page number.
 If you are paraphrasing then you need to cite the person and a page number.
 Never copy and paste entire documents into your paper and do not quote others to the point where your ideas become indistinguishable from your source's ideas.
-There is no reason to plagiarize given the resources available to you (e.g., opportunities to meet with me; coaches in the writing center; my handout on writing for the class; and DePaul’s policy on academic integrity, which can be found at http://studentaffairs.depaul.edu/).
-If you do plagiarize, you will automatically receive a grade of “F” in this class.
+There is no reason to plagiarize given the resources available to you (e.g., opportunities to meet with me; coaches in the writing center; my handout on writing for the class; and DePaulÕs policy on academic integrity, which can be found at http://studentaffairs.depaul.edu/handbook/code16.html).
+If you do plagiarize, you will automatically receive a grade of "F" in this class.
 Moreover, the Academic Affairs office will be contacted.

 93-100 A, 90-92 A-, 88-89 B+, 83-87 B, 80-82 B-, 78-79 C+, 73-77 C, 70-72 C-, 60-69 D, 0-59 F